Synth1: Synthesis

-Synth1 is a digital synthesizer based on the Clavia Nord Lead 2.
-Since the Nord Lead 2 is also a digital synthesizer, Synth1 is able to emulate it more closely than digital synthesizers that aim to emulate analogue synthesis.
+Synth1 is a digital synthesizer based on the Clavia Nord Lead 2 which is also a digital synthesizer.
 Synth1 combines the common sound synthesis method of subtractive synthesis with FM synthesis, with the first oscillator having a parameter for frequency modulation.
 Structurally, the software behaves as though it were a modular analogue synthesizer.
 MIDI from the host music sequencer goes into the arpeggiator, which then sends the final MIDI information to all active voices, which each consist of the oscillators, filter, and amplifier.
 The LFOs exist outside of the chain, and can modulate certain parameters of the oscillators, filter, and amplifier.
 The information from the voices, after the LFO modulation has been added, is then sent to the mixer.
 From the mixer, the sound information is sent through the equalizer, delay, and chorus modules, after which the sound data is output to be turned into audible sound by the sound card associated with the host program.